matomo-org/developer-documentation/docs/media-analytics/setup.md

 ## Embedding the Media Analytics JavaScript Tracker

-If you have already embedded the [Piwik JavaScript Tracking Code](/guides/tracking-javascript-guide) into your website, the Media Analytics will automatically start tracking the usage of video and audio by adding the video player tracking code directly within the Piwik JavaScript tracker file `/piwik.js`.
+If you have already embedded the [Piwik JavaScript Tracking Code](/guides/tracking-javascript-guide) into your website, the Media Analytics will automatically start tracking the usage of video and audio.
-This will work by default as long as the file `piwik.js` in your Piwik directory is writable by the webserver/PHP.
+The video player tracking code is directly added in your Piwik JavaScript tracker file `/piwik.js` as long as the file `piwik.js` in your Piwik directory is writable by the webserver/PHP.

 To check whether this works by default for you, login into Piwik as a Super User, go to Administration, and open the "System Check" report.
 If the System Check displays a warning for "Writable Piwik.js" then [learn below how to solve this](#when-the-piwikjs-in-your-piwik-directory-file-is-not-writable).